Skip to main content

 4. What I learned.
 Honest section on what surprised you.

-Real users matter — even at small scale
+Real users matter, even at small scale

+A real user is anyone who used the project at least once, wasn't your immediate family, and didn't need you in the room to use it.
 A project with five real users beats a polished project with zero.
 Bar is low: classmates who installed your CLI counts, a Discord bot in three servers counts, a static site with 200 visitors counts.

 How to get the first ten users without a marketing budget: